scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-**"Every modern IT organization has to deal with risk.
+**Every modern IT organization has to deal with risk.
 It's a balancing act between security and usability.
 You can make it so secure nobody can use it, or on the other end you have a free for all where users can do whatever they want, but are putting the entire cloud account in jeopardy due to risky behavior.
 Terraform allows you to reduce risk by abstracting your users away from the web UI or API.
-Instead we provide a safe, auditable abstraction layer that lets users get their work done in a secure and safe way, that doesn't grant unnecessary privileged access."**
+Instead we provide a safe, auditable abstraction layer that lets users get their work done in a secure and safe way, that doesn't grant unnecessary privileged access.**

 ---
 name: Live-Demo